describerjs/describer-core/README.md

 describer-localStorage
 ======================
-only for using with versioning files!!
+only for using with versioning files!!!